 How sourced answers work

 The model only works inside the current collection.
-It searches documents in that collection, synthesizes an answer, and points back to the source it used.
-AI can state things with confidence that are wrong - the fix here is to constrain what it knows and force it to show its work.
-Every answer in Disaster Clippy points back to the source it was drawn from.
-If the answer is wrong, you can read the original source yourself.
+It searches the documents in that collection, writes an answer, and points back to the source it used.
+If the answer looks wrong, incomplete, or too broad, you can inspect the original reference instead of trusting the model blindly.

 What the collection is

 Narrow and legible beats wide and opaque.
-Open search returns whatever ranks.
 Disaster Clippy searches a fixed collection you can inspect.
-You can see what is being searched, choose which sources to include, and trust that nothing outside them is influencing the answer.
+You can see what is being searched, choose which sources to include, and know that nothing outside those boundaries is influencing the answer.

 Why hosted and local both matter